OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 'Nested' means that all locations in the child sub-limit regions also belong to the parent sub-limit region.

-It is possible to represent an unlimited number of hierarchal conditions in OED, but in practice the number of hierarchal levels rarely exceeds two.
+It is possible to represent an unlimited number of hierarchal levels in OED, but in practice the number of hierarchal levels rarely exceeds two.

 |